 The night markets are a hotspot for both the locals and the tourists.
 This is another way to try out the local delights without the need to go to a restaurant for dinner and the foods at night markets are also cheap.

-This is another nice place to go people-watching.
-The night market is held in a different place each night and the markets in Kuah and Pantai Cenang are the most popular and largest as they are easy to locate.
-You should also try to come a little before the sunset so as to beat the crowds.
+This is another excellent place to go people-watching.
+The night market is held in a different location each night, and the markets in Kuah and Pantai Cenang are the most popular and largest as they are easy to locate.
+You should also try to come a little before the sunset to beat the crowds.

 Visit the Telaga Tujuh Waterfalls

-This is a sight to behold and it is often called the home of the fairies.
-This is called the seven wells waterfalls as a result of the seven natural pools that are fed by seven separate waterfalls in Gunung Mat Cincang.
+This is a sight to behold, and it is often called the home of the fairies.
+This is called the seven wells waterfalls due to the seven natural pools fed by seven separate waterfalls in Gunung Mat Cincang.

-You can take a dip in the cool waters and if you are an adventurer, you can take the steep climb to the top of the waterfalls through the seven pools and past the big and slippery rocks.
+You can take a dip in the calm waters, and if you are an adventurer, you can take the steep climb to the top of the waterfalls through the seven pools and past the big and slippery rocks.

 Learn about rice cultivation at Laman Padi Rice Garden

-You can reach the Laman Padi Rice Garden on foot and it is north of Pantai Cenang.
-You will enjoy the spacious and serene landscape, and the small gallery is surrounded by pleasant rice terraces and there are places that you can sit to take in the stunning view.
+You can reach the Laman Padi Rice Garden on foot, north of Pantai Cenang.
+You will enjoy the spacious and serene landscape, the small Gallery is surrounded by pleasant rice terraces, and there are places that you can sit to take in the stunning view.

-The highlight of the rice garden is that you can stroll around unguided or you can participate in a planting workshop.
+The highlight of the rice garden is that you can stroll around unguided or participate in a planting workshop.
 You can even plant rice on the water-logged paddies.

 Go snorkeling at Payar Island

-The area close to Payar Island has been a marine park since 1985 and the corals are in fairly good condition.
-Old boats were sunk along with tires and other objects which helps to form an artificial reef that is thriving.
+The area close to Payar Island has been a marine park since 1985, and the corals are in reasonably good condition.
+Old boats were sunk along with tires and other objects, which helped form an artificial reef thriving.

-If you are a sucker for a road trip, then here is another way to have fun at this island.
-There are big enough paved roads on this island and you can rent a scooter and drive around the island.
-There are well-maintained roads that have stunning scenery once you are away from the clog of Kuah and the Pantai Cenang.
+If you are a sucker for a road trip, then here is another way to have fun on this Island.
+There are big enough paved roads on this Island, and you can rent a scooter and drive around the Island.
+There are well-maintained roads with stunning scenery once you are away from the clog of Kuah and the Pantai Cenang.

-On Langkawi Island, you will enjoy the duty-free status and this is also to shopping purchases.
-You can buy heavy kitchenware which are the most popular items for sale and if you are not interested in that, you will still leave with new suitcases as you can go on a shopping spree buying clothing, chocolate, cosmetics, and some other items.
+On Langkawi Island, you will enjoy the duty-free status, which is also for shopping purchases.
+You can buy heavy kitchenware, the most popular item for sale.
+If you are not interested in that, you will still leave with new suitcases as you can go on a shopping spree buying clothing, chocolate, cosmetics, and some other items.

 Take a tour of Kilim Geopark

-Mangrove can be found almost in every corner of the island and it is believed to have helped lessen the impact of the 2004 tsunami.
-But even before that, the vegetation has always been an important natural resource of the island.
+Mangrove can be found almost in every corner of the Island, and it is believed to have helped lessen the impact of the 2004 tsunami.
+But even before that, vegetation has always been a vital natural resource of the Island.

 Check out Mahsuri Tomb and Museum

-According to the local legend, Mahsuri was an extremely beautiful young lady who was condemned to death after other women in the village became jealous of her beauty.
+According to the local legend, Mahsuri was a wonderful young lady condemned to death after other women in the village became jealous of her beauty.

 This story and many others can be learned at the museum.

-Among the buildings in the complex include the former home of Mahsuri as well as her tomb at the heart of the compound.
+Among the buildings in the complex include the former home of Mahsuri and her tomb at the heart of the compound.

 Take a bath at Air Hangat Village

-For some soothing downtime, head over to Air Hangat Village, which means Hot Water Village in Malay.
+Head over to Air Hangat Village for some soothing downtime, which means Hot Water Village in Malay.
 As the name hints, the village is filled with hot springs that the locals believe have healing powers.

-However, you should be careful as the springs can be extremely hot and can cause some serious burns.
+However, you should be careful as the springs can boil and cause severe burns.

 Nevertheless, the hot waters can do wonders on your body if you have pains or joint aches.

 If you are into some fun watersports, Pantai Cenang is the place to be.
-It is among the most populous and well-known beaches on the island and features a wide range of water activities such as paragliding, jet skiing, parasailing, diving, as well as swimming and snorkeling.
+It is among the most crowded and well-known beaches on the Island.
+It features a wide range of water activities such as paragliding, jet skiing, parasailing, diving, swimming, and snorkeling.

 But if you like something a little bit adrenaline-infused, you can try banana boat riding.

-The beach is also known for its amazing sunsets.
+The beach is also known for its incredible sunsets.

 Trek to Durian Perangin

-Durian Perangin is one of the most visited waterfalls on the island due to its unique setting with a sharp and multi-layered cascade, which offers different angles to watch the tumbling waters.
+Durian Perangin is one of the most visited waterfalls on the Island.
+It’s a unique setting with a sharp and multi-layered cascade that offers different angles to watch the tumbling waters.

 Dine at Tomato Nasi Kandar Restoran

-Nasi Kendar is basically steamed rice plain or slightly seasoned and served with different curries along with side dishes.
+Nasi Kendar is steamed rice plain or slightly seasoned and served with different curries and side dishes.